- Brush your teeth with salt; put the salt on the toothbrush instead of regular toothpaste.

 doctors kept him afloat before transferring him to KEM.
 There, doctors operated him in a minimally-invasive manner—inserting a catherer and reaching the ruptured aorta to place the special cylindrical stent measuring a few mm—on December 26.

 The treatment cost is high.
 Though Vaity was operated in KEM, a public hospital, the family had to pay Rs 3.5 lakh for the stent alone.
-Vaidya's
+Vaidya's wife Sarika, who worked as a welder, was happy that family and friends had pitched in.

 A HYBRID PROCEDURE